xebiarohan/react/2_react_essentials.md

     - Even if we are changing the value of the variable we are using const, because the component is rerendered and the variable is created again.
     - Then on some action like button click we can use the function to set the value of the variable.
     - Default value can be null like useState()
+    - When we set the value using the setter method, it will not immediately change the value, but it schedules the change after the current rendering.

 ```
 import { useState } from "react";